 - 1. For safety purposes, the power cord should be disconnected from a system before removing any system components or moving any of the on-board jumper blocks. - 2.
-Access to jumper blocks near Riser Slot #1 is limited, removal of the riser card may be necessary to move these jumpers. - 3.
-System Update and Recovery files are included in the System Update Packages (SUP) posted to Intel's web site.
+System Update and Recovery files are included in the System Update Packages (SUP) posted to Intel's web site